MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-windows.md

 Once set up, tab completion for the Azure CLI is triggered by entering a az command in the shell and then pressing the Tab key.

 To add tab completion, create or edit the profile stored in the variable `$PROFILE`.
+The simplest way is to run `notepad $PROFILE` in PowerShell.
 For more information, see [How to create your profile](/powershell/module/microsoft.powershell.core/about/about_profiles#how-to-create-a-profile) and [Profiles and execution policy](/powershell/module/microsoft.powershell.core/about/about_profiles#profiles-and-execution-policy).

 Add the following code to your profile: